A message from our sponsor

 At Tetra Pak, our approach to sustainability is shaped by our brand promise: PROTECTS WHAT’S GOOD.
 It is our brand promise which defines and influences everything we do.
 It encompasses the importance of protecting food, protecting people and protecting futures, for which driving environmental excellence is fundamental.

 We believe that the economy of the future must be circular and low-carbon with a minimum climate impact across the entire food value chain.
-We are working to achieve this by delivering solutions with the lowest carbon footprint and highest efficiency, minimising the environmental impact on our own operations and working with partners to address the end-of-life of our products.
+We are working to achieve this by delivering solutions with the lowest carbon footprint and highest material efficiency, minimising the environmental impact on our own operations and working with partners to reduce the environmental footprint of our products and services.
+We are fully committed to consistently pursuing and initiating collective actions that will help create a sustainable future without compromising on food safety or quality.

 Our approach to recycling reflects our commitment to circular economy principles.
-Today, about 80% of Australians have access to carton recycling through kerbside collection, and globally one in four of our cartons on average are recycled into new products.
+Today, a majority of Australians have access to carton recycling through kerbside collection or Container Deposit Schemes, and globally more than one in four of our cartons on average are recycled into new products.

 Recycling works when all the necessary factors are in place and well connected.
 A weak or missing local link – such as a lack of efficient collection systems, separate collection of packaging and waste management infrastructure – is a challenge.